Table of Contents

 Challenges Posed by the Andes

-Despite the benefits, the Andes imposed formidable challenges that tested Moche resilience and, ultimately, may have contributed to their decline.
+Despite the many benefits, the Andes also presented formidable challenges to the Moche, testing their resilience and, ultimately, playing a role in their decline.

 Natural Disasters: Earthquakes, Floods, and Drought